Acular (Ketorolac Trometamol)

 Overdose Information

 If you use too much Acular, immediately rinse your eyes with warm water.
-If accidentally swallowed, immediately call the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital emergency department, even if no symptoms appear.
+If accidentally swallowed, immediately phone the Poisons Information Centre (13 1126), contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-Acular begins working by decreasing prostaglandin levels in the eye, but the exact time to feel relief may vary.
-For seasonal allergic conjunctivitis, continue using as directed for up to four weeks.
-For post-surgery use, follow your doctor’s timeline.
+Acular begins working by reducing prostaglandin levels in the eye, but the exact time to feel relief may vary depending on your condition.
+For seasonal allergic conjunctivitis, you should use it for up to four weeks as directed.
+For cataract surgery, it's used starting 24 hours before surgery.

 No, do not use Acular drops while wearing soft contact lenses.
-Remove them before applying the drops and wait at least 15 minutes before reinserting them, as the preservative may cause discoloration.
+Remove your contact lenses before applying the drops and wait at least 15 minutes before putting them back in.
+The preservative in Acular may be absorbed by soft contact lenses and cause discoloration.

-Wash your hands, remove contact lenses if worn, tilt your head back, pull down your lower eyelid to form a pouch, squeeze one drop into the pouch without touching the dropper to your eye, close your eye and press the inner corner for 2 minutes.
+Wash your hands, remove contact lenses if worn, tilt your head back, pull down your lower eyelid to form a pouch, hold the bottle close without touching your eye, squeeze one drop into the pouch, close your eye without blinking, and press the inside corner of your eye for about two minutes.

-Blurred vision is a common side effect.
+Blurred vision is a common side effect when first applying the drops.
 Wait for your vision to clear before driving or operating machinery.
 If blurred vision persists or worsens, contact your doctor.

+Tell your doctor about all other eye medicines you're using.
 Using Acular with other eye medicines, including similar NSAIDs and steroids, may slow down healing after surgery.
-Always tell your doctor about all eye medications you’re using.
+Your doctor will advise you on the proper use of multiple eye medications if needed.

 Important Disclaimer